-I have said so before: Mexican food is spicy.
+I have said it before: Mexican food is spicy.
 And I am not talking about I-will-go-to-a-Mexican-restaurant-abroad-and-order-the-most-spicy-thing-on-their-menu spicy, but about concentrated-salsa-full-of-peppers spicy.
 Picante, as they beautifully name it here.
 Te pica?
 No, no es possible!
 (Literally: ‘It stings?
 No, impossible!’)
 I have heard this many times when I was brave enough to try something new.
 Also, never ask: Está picoso/picante? (‘Is it spicy?’) or Pica? (‘Does it sting?/Is it spicy?’)
 People will answer your questions with noooo, no pica para nada.
 Or muy poco.
 While I am already on fire just looking at the salsa!
 A better way to ask how spicy something is, is by simply asking: Tiene chile? (‘Does it have chile?’)
 When the answer is ‘yes’, you know you will have to be careful with the amount of salsa you put on your tortilla.

 I often wondered how it’s possible that Mexicans can eat so many hot salsa with their food.
 One day I entered a candy shop and the miracle was gone with the wind: even candy is spicy in Mexico!
 When my boyfriend buys a lollipop I can’t hide a smile followed by laughter.
 The lollipop is inside a small plastic bag, filled with… spicy powder!
 Which you (yes, really) put onto your lollipop!